PseudoDevs/IamGhost/bmd9.md

-Last updated: 2024-04-22 11:34:35
+Last updated: 2024-04-22 11:35:14
-Random Quote: Sometimes science is more art than science. - Rick Sanchez
+Random Quote: Sometimes, even when you know something's a mistake, you gotta make it anyway. - Ted Mosby